zng-ui/zng/crates/zng-app/README.md

 <!--do doc --readme features-->
 ## Cargo Features

-This crate provides 11 feature flags, 0 enabled by default.
+This crate provides 10 feature flags, 0 enabled by default.

 #### `"inspector"`
 Instrument each widget instance to retain build information.

-#### `"dyn_app_extension"`
-Use dynamic dispatch at the app-extension level.

-This speeds-up compilation time at the cost of runtime.

 #### `"test_util"`
 Like `cfg(test)` but also visible in docs and integration tests.